c99koder/Todoist-Rescheduler/README.md

 # Todoist-Rescheduler
-Automatically reschedule overdue tasks in Todoist
+Automatically reschedule overdue recurring tasks in Todoist

 ## Configuration
 Open `todoist-rescheduler.py` and set your API token at the top of the file